-Illumio gives you the option to manage your security policies by using either adaptive or static policy.
+Illumio allows you to manage your security policies by using either adaptive or static policy.
 Choosing how to implement security policy is possible because of the Illumio policy model.

 About the Illumio Policy Model

 The Illumio security policy for securing workloads differs from traditional network security policies.
 Traditional security policies use network constructs, such as VLANs, zones, and IP addresses to tie security to the underlying network infrastructure.